upper waypoint

 Please try again

-Data from Stanford University’s WastewaterSCAN project, which monitors the presence of COVID-19 in human sewage across the U.S. and other viruses, indicates that COVID-19 levels are up across 73% of the sites monitored around the Bay Area.
+Data from Stanford University’s WastewaterSCAN project, which monitors the presence of COVID-19 and other viruses in human sewage across the U.S., indicates that COVID-19 levels are still on the rise across 61% of the sites monitored around the Bay Area.
+Statewide, California is currently in the “Very High” category for levels of the virus in wastewater, according to the Centers for Disease Control and Prevention (CDC.)

 Keep reading for what to know about this rise in Bay Area COVID-19 levels, or jump straight to: